iquercorb/OpenModMan/README.md

 ----------------------------------------------------------------------------------------

 0.9.6 (not released)
- - Overall optimization and debug.
+ - Overall optimization and various debug.
  - Repaired broken Context Wizard dialog.
+ - Fix Load Contexts At Startup option dialog not saving properly.
  - New Tools menu for editors.
  - New improved Package editor dialog (moved in Tools menu).
  - New support for .omp extension file as Open Mod Manager Package.